wyntau/meblog/README.md

 meblog
 ======

-to install meblog, do below please
+to install meblog, you should have installed [Node.js](http://nodejs.org/) V0.10+ and [MongoDB](http://www.mongodb.org/) V2.4.1+.

+if you have done above, see below please

 1 clone the repo